watson-developer-cloud/assistant-toolkit/integrations/phone/examples/amazon-connect/README.md

 # Contact Control Panel (CCP) example

-These instructions provide an example of how to build a custom contact control panel (CCP) that grabs the data from an Amazon Connect flow and uses it to display the conversation history with Watson Assistant.
+These instructions provide an example of how to build a custom contact control panel (CCP) that grabs the data from an Amazon Connect flow and uses it to display the conversation history with IBM watsonx Assistant.
 It can be used as a reference for more complex and customer-specific use cases.

 The example used in these instructions is based on this [blog](https://aws.amazon.com/blogs/contact-center/perform-an-external-screen-pop-with-amazon-connect/).